 Pink baby plate and bowl with chickpea puree inside.

-Get the recipe: How to Serve Chickpeas to Baby (purees & baby-led weanging)
+Get the recipe: Chickpea & Paprika Baby Food (purees & baby-led weaning)

 Ingredients